 - Strengthening collaboration and coordination across regionally based structures that include government, UN, donors and civil society.
 The conflict-disaster interface, which is strongly linked in many countries, will also be better understood and responses better coordinated through inter-agency structures;

-- Establishment of partnerships with national and local stakeholders and the private sector, building on the network of partners and their capacity to engage in project activities such as awareness-raising workshops and training events in project pilot demonstration sites;
+- Establishing partnerships with local stakeholders and the private sector and building on the network of partners and their capacity to engage in the implementation of projects and initiatives.

 - Strengthening regional and trans-regional networks in mitigating and responding to man-made disasters.